Embassy of the Philippines, Holy See: Staff and activities

-The Philippine Embassy to the Holy See is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargé d'affaires is Charlie P. Manangan, while the last resident ambassador was Myla Grace Ragenia C. Macahilig, who was named to the position by President Rodrigo Duterte on January 15, 2021.
+The Philippine Embassy to the Holy See is headed by Ambassador Myla Grace Ragenia C. Macahilig, who was named to the position by President Rodrigo Duterte on January 15, 2021.
 Prior to becoming Ambassador, Macahilig, a career diplomat for 23 years, served as Assistant Secretary for Fiscal Management Services at the Department of Foreign Affairs, and prior to that served at served at the Philippine Embassy in London, with the Holy See being her first ambassadorial posting.
 Her appointment was confirmed by the Commission on Appointments on June 2, 2021.

 Notable diplomats who have been deployed to the Embassy as Ambassadors to the Holy See include Mercedes Arrastia-Tuason, whose husband is the cousin of First Gentleman Jose Miguel Arroyo, Henrietta de Villa, co-founder of the Parish Pastoral Council for Responsible Voting, and Cristina Ponce Enrile, wife of Juan Ponce Enrile.
 Ambassadors to the Holy See have traditionally been political appointees, with the first career diplomat, Grace R. Princesa, only having been appointed to the ambassadorship in 2018.